Skip to main content

 Self Managing Your Rental Property

-Once you have received tenant applications, you will need to screen tenants and call references to ensure the tenant has a good track record to pay rent on time and will take good care of the property.
+Once you have received tenant applications, you will need to screen tenants and call references to ensure the tenant has a good track record of paying rent on time and will take good care of the property.

 Tenant Management

-Setting the rental amount needs to be taken with careful consideration.
-You will need to set the rent amount for your property, complying with applicable rent increase rules. (e.g. New regulations in states like NSW limit rent increases to once per year).
-There are tax implications to consider, rental income is taxable but expenses and depreciation will be deductible.
+Setting the rental amount needs to be done with careful consideration.
+You will need to set the rent amount for your property while complying with applicable rent increase rules.
+For example, new regulations in states like NSW limit rent increases to once per year.
+There are also tax implications to consider: rental income is taxable, but expenses and depreciation will be deductible.

-A large operating cost for any property is the ongoing council rates, and cost of utilities (electrical, gas, water).
+A large operating cost for any property is the ongoing council rates and cost of utilities, including electrical, gas, and water.
 You need to understand who will be paying for what, and the requirements if you are requesting your tenant to pay for some utilities.

 When setting an amount to charge for rent, you should be considering the demographics of the area.
-An area dominated by singles may be cheaper to rent than families.
+An area dominated by singles may be cheaper to rent than one dominated by families.
 What is the rental vacancy rate and days on market for a tenancy?
-What is the median rent of the competition charging?
+What is the median rent the competition is charging?

 What access to amenities does the property provide?